 Mix all the marinade ingredients together.
 Roll the lamb in the marinade and place in a zip-lock bag for one hour at room temperature.
 You can prepare this in advance and refrigerate, but let it come back to room temperature before cooking.
 Prepare the barbecue.

-When cooking a large piece of meat it’s best to have a hot side and a cooler side so you can sear the meat on the hot side first and then move it over to the cooler side to cook it a little more slowly.
+When cooking a large piece of meat it’s best to have a hot side.
+Better grind the meat with a grinder (click here, for example) for better processing the meat.
+Use a cooler side so you can sear the meat on the hot side first and then move it over to the cooler side to cook it a little more slowly.

 Light the barbecue and wait for the flames to die down, then, before the grate goes on top, move the coals so that one side is higher than the other, to create two levels of heat.
 Let the grate heat up and then place the lamb, fat side down, on the hotter side of the grill (where the charcoals are higher) to sear the meat.